 So, the topics touch on some relevant circumstances that require like practical guidance.
 So, this is a little bit more on, you know, we're touching on scripture, but we're also looking at some of the practical guidance in this way.
 And so this is to begin the conversation to show that lament is deeply rooted, a biblical concept.

-And so here this is something, even though we don't necessarily hear as much in the church, that lament is very deeply rooted in terms of a concept in the Bible and that we can actually learn from that in this way.
+And so here this is something, even though we don't necessarily hear as much in the church, that lament is very deeply rooted in terms of a concept in the Bible, and that we can actually learn from that in this way.
 And so in this lesson, I just want to walk through the example of lament, loneliness and abandonment, as we can see that here.
 So this one here is I want to begin here is that in a study in 2021 from Harvard, it reports that over one third of Americans, so 36 percent, feel serious loneliness, which means they frequently feel lonely or feel lonely almost all the time or all the time.

 So that's huge.
 Thirty-six percent of people feel that.
 This study also indicates that there is an additional 37 percent of respondents who reported feeling lonely occasionally.

-So, we're talking about 75 percent of people who either feel it all the time or here occasionally feeling the sense of loneliness in this way.
+So, we're talking about 75 percent of people who either feel it all the time or here occasionally, feeling the sense of loneliness in this way.
 And so here, loneliness was pervasive across all major demographic groups.
-So here there is no significant difference in terms of rate of loneliness based on race or ethnicity or gender or levels of education, income, religion or where they reside.
+So here there is no significant difference in terms of rate of loneliness based on race or ethnicity, or gender, or levels of education, income, religion, or where they reside.

 And so here kind of, you know, thinking about this lament and loneliness, loneliness is something that we all face at some point, if not always something that we feel here.
 And so, if we live long enough, most of us will experience at least one or more seasons of loneliness even in our own lives as well.
 So, scripture even tells us that Jesus experienced this when his disciples, whom he poured his life into for three whole years, fled and left him during his time of greatest need.